Univ-Wyo-Education/S21-4010/Lect/09/Lect-09.raw.md

 You can get it down to a simple set of explanations with just some math.

-the security is based on factoring of large numbers.  *Mathematicians consider factoring to be a `difficult` problem.*   I find the general understatement of 'difficult' to be very funny.
+The security is based on factoring of large numbers.  *Mathematicians consider factoring to be a `difficult` problem.*   I find the general understatement of 'difficult' to be very funny.

+Another good source [is Cloudflare's primer on EC]https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/) - and I have taken the 2 animations from them.

 # EC and ECDSA Encryption